Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/c/ccpe/PREPARE.md

         We need `/usr/lib64/liblustreapi.so.1.0.0` and `/usr/lib64/liblnetconfig.so.4.0.0` and then some symlinks.

+    -   DSMML: This may not be needed anymore, but in that case we would need to change the configuration of the programming environment and not simply take that configuration from LUMI.

+        -   Copy the `/usr/lib64/liblustreapi.so.1.0.0` directory and the `/opt/cray/pe/lmod/modulefiles/core/cray-dsmml/0.3.1.lua` file.

+        -   Create the link for the default version and also create links for shared library generic versions rather than copies of the file.

 -   Things that we copy from the host system to reduce binding complexity, but that will require a rebuild after a system update: